PHart3/2-groups-agda/HoTT-Agda/README.md

 #### torsors

 This directory contains David Wärn's construction of torsors as the unique connected delooping.
 (See the paper "Eilenberg-MacLane spaces and stabilisation in homotopy type theory.")
-This construction is used in Owen Milner's type equivalence between n-groups (n > 1) and Sính triples.

 #### homotopy